halaalanzi/Cardiovascular-Disease-Classification-Project/Proposal/README.md

 4. Is the weight a factor in infection with Cardiovascular disease?

-## Algorithms
+## Classification Algorithms

+**On this dataset we used different methods of classification :**

-- KNN
+- KNN models.
-- Logistic Regression
-- Decision Tree Classification
+- Descion Tree model.
+- Logistic regression model.
-- Random Forest Classification
+- Random forest model.
+- Gradient boosting model.
-- SVM
+- XGradient boosting model.
-- Naive Bayes
+- Naive bayes model (NB).
+- Support vector machain model (SVM).

 ## Tools
 - Libraries: